 Task #II.
-Reflection and Personal Exploration Activity Options (90 Points--Pick any 3):
+Reflection and Personal Exploration Activity Options (90 Points--Pick any 3; see grading rubric in Dropbox):

-Note: Two of these tasks are due September 16 (Week 4 meeting) and the other one is due October 14 (Week 8 meeting).
-Examples of some of these tasks can be found at the Bobweb Web site.
+Note: Two of these tasks are due September 18 (Week 4 meeting) and the other one is due October 16 (Week 8 meeting).
+Examples of these tasks can be found at the Bobweb Web site.
 These tasks have been designed for you to go deeper into a theory, theorist, topic, concept, strategic approach, or issue.
-I want you to become a budding expert on some aspect of this course.
-See grace period (96 hours) above.
+I want you to become a budding expert on some aspects of this course.
+Grace period (96 hours).
+Note: new task ideas are in red below.
+Please try one or more of them and give me feedback on improving them.